zgjiangtoby/zgjiangtoby.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the School of Information Science and Technology, Qingdao University of Science and Technology ([QUST](https://www.qust.edu.cn/)).
-Prior to joining QUST, I was a Research Associate at [GATE NLP](https://gate.ac.uk/) group, and also earned my PhD at the Department of Computer Science, University of Sheffield.
-I was also a [Grantham Scholar](https://grantham.sheffield.ac.uk/scholars/ye-jiang-2/) at the Grantham Centre for Substainable Life.
-My research centres on artificial intelligence, natural language processing, machine learning and social computing, I am also particularly interested in developing prompt-based algorithm and model for multimodal fake news detection.
+I am an Assistant Professor (AKA :bell_pepper:) at the School of Information Science and Technology, Qingdao University of Science and Technology ([QUST](https://www.qust.edu.cn/)).
+Prior to joining QUST, I was a Research Associate worked on the detection of online abuse, disinformation, and explainable AI (XAI) at [GATE NLP](https://gate.ac.uk/) group, Department of Computer Science, University of Sheffield.
+My PhD was earned at the University of Sheffield and I was also a [Grantham Scholar](https://grantham.sheffield.ac.uk/scholars/ye-jiang-2/) at the Grantham Centre for Sustainable Life.
+My research centres on artificial intelligence, natural language processing, machine learning and social computing, I am also particularly interested in developing prompt-based algorithms and models for multimodal fake news detection.

 **🎓I am always looking for highly motivated Master students interested in Machine Learning, Data Mining and Natural Language Processing.**